Slow Food vs. Fast Life

 CP: Our biggest events this year are the Salone del Gusto and Terra Madre, to be held in Turin, Italy.
 Terra Madre, first staged in 2004, is Slow Food’s groundbreaking world meeting of food communities, joining together thousands of producers of good, clean, and fair food from all over the world.
 At Terra Madre 2006 the focus was on the relationships within the food communities between producers, cooks, researchers, and academics.

-The Salone del Gusto comprises a huge market, an enoteca, taste workshops, Slow Tour culinary excursions, lectures, conferences, and a “Theater of Taste” in which famous chefs cook for the public.
+The Salone del Gusto comprises a huge market, an enoteca [for wine tasting], taste workshops, Slow Tour culinary excursions, lectures, conferences, and a “Theater of Taste” in which famous chefs cook for the public.
 It’s the biggest event of its kind in the world and is not to be missed for anyone interested in exploring the pleasures of the palate.

 Another unique event is Slow Food on Film (www.slowfoodonfilm.it), an annual international film festival designed to create a new critical awareness of food culture.
 It provides incentives to produce and distribute short works of fiction and short documentaries with original themes on food and on gastronomic memory as a heritage to be saved.